High school in Canada

 High-quality education, high student achievement

 Canada has one of the strongest records of student achievement in the world.
 That’s why we’re an excellent choice for high school education.
-In fact, sending your child to Canada for secondary school is one of the best ways to prepare them for college or university.
+In fact, sending your teenager to Canada for secondary school is one of the best ways to prepare them for college or university.

 Standards and quality assurance

-Attending high school in Canada
+Facts about high school in Canada

-High school students must attend school until age 16 or 18, depending on the province or territory.
+- Ages: High school students must attend school until age 16 or 18, depending on the province or territory.

 Public high schools